Housing Information Booklet (CIL)

 The CIL shall contain the following elements:

-• List and characteristics of materials used for the thermal insulation of the roof, exterior walls, glazed walls and exterior doors, low floors, where these materials have a direct impact on the energy performance of the dwelling.
+• List and characteristics of materials used during construction for the thermal insulation of the roof, walls facing the exterior, glazed walls and doors facing the exterior, low floors, when these materials have a direct impact on the energy performance of the housing.

 The CIL must then describe the nature of the insulating material (make and reference), its thermal characteristics (thermal resistance, thermal conductivity, thickness), insulating surface and, possibly, the interface treatment solutions used to ensure the continuity of the insulation and of the airtightness.